Case Management (90899-1)

 P: Will share my observations in morning meeting.
 Will propose that assisting member with overcoming poor self-esteem and stigma associated with mental illness could help him accomplish this objective.

-G: Marina is a 45 y/o divorced Hispanic female diagnosed with borderline personality disorder.
-She has significant impairments in multiple areas of functioning due to angry outbursts and difficulty regulating emotional responses (see current CFS and Care Plan).
+G: Marina is a 45 y/o divorced Hispanic female.
+Marina has significant impairments in multiple areas of functioning due to angry outbursts and difficulty regulating emotional responses (see current CFS and Care Plan).
 I met with Marina at her home today to monitor progress towards her current objective, "Marina will increase the number of situational triggers to anger that she can identify, from a baseline of 0 to a goal of at least 3, then develop a plan for what to do when she encounters them."